patchlevel/event-sourcing-bundle/docs/pages/configuration.md

         buses:
             command.bus: ~
 ```
-!!! tip

-    This is also useful if you have a event bus and a command bus.

-And then you can specify the bus in the configuration.
+After this, you need to define the command bus in the event sourcing configuration.
+This will automatically register the aggregate handlers for the symfony messenger,
+so you can handle commands with your aggregates.

 ```yaml
 patchlevel_event_sourcing:
     command_bus:
         service: command.bus
 ```
+!!! note

+    You can find out more about the command bus and the aggregate handlers [here](https://event-sourcing.patchlevel.io/latest/command_bus/).

 ## Event Bus

 You can enable the event bus to listen for events and messages synchronously.